johnnovak/johnnovak.site/blog/_posts/2016-04-17-the-nim-raytracer-project-part1.md

 \$\$\tan &alpha; / 2 = \BC / \AB = \BC / 1\$\$
 \$\$\BC = \tan &alpha; / 2 = f$\$

-To obtain the desired field of view, the size of the screen rectangle has to be scaled by the field of view factor (this is akin to "zooming" with a camera lens).
+To obtain the desired field of view, the image surface  has to be scaled by the field of view factor (this is akin to "zooming" with a camera lens).
 Thus we yield the **camera coordinates**:

 \$\$\cl\"ma-join-align\"{\table
 \C_x ,= (2 \N_x - r) f;